aoloe/scribus-manual-troubleshooting/NOTES.md

 ## Recreate the settings on Microsoft Windows

-On Windows 8 and Windows 10 there is a Scribus directory in the `AppData` directory.
+On Windows 8 and Windows 10 there is a Scribus directory in the `AppData` directory:

-The prefs140.xml file probably is in `C:\Users\<username>\AppData\Roaming\Scribus`.
+`C:\Users\<username>\AppData\Roaming\Scribus`

+For Scribus 1.4, Scribus uses the file `prefs140.xml`.
+For 1.5.x the preferences are in `prefs150.xml`.

 Rename this file to force Scribus to create a fresh one (as it does when you first run it).

-For 1.5.x the preferences are in ``.

 On the next start of Scribus you will get the message:

 "Konnte die ... scribus150.rc nicht öffnen. unexpected end of file in Zeile 1 Spalte 1.
 Es werden die Standardeinstellungen geladen."